 Our privacy policies are written in plain rather than legal language.
-Our goal is for you to fully understand our privacy policies along with protecting Blainesburg Bible Church.
-The bottom line with absolutely anything you do on the Internet is an absolute fact.
-That is, absolutely nothing you do on the Internet is 100% secure.
+Our goal is for you to fully understand our privacy policies.
+The bottom line with absolutely anything you do on the Internet is that it is not 100% secure.
 This is why the big companies, such as retailers and credit card companies, that do business on the Internet have fraud divisions.
-Also, once you release information into the wild of the Internet, never assume it can be completely deleted.
+Have you ever received notification of a data breach from any company you do business with?
+Equally important is to understand that once you release information into the wild of the Internet, never assume it can be completely deleted.

 Traversing the landscape of the Internet is a risk.
-It is similar to a daily commute to work.
+Think of the risk of a daily commute to work.
 Thousands of accidents happen every year with varying consequences, but people still drive to work every day.
-Many take specific precautions, such as wearing seat belts or taking a less-traveled route, but risk is still present.
+Many take specific precautions, such as wearing seat belts or taking a less-traveled route, but risk still exists.
 It is the same on the Internet.
-You may use your credit card to buy things from a major retailer but be hesitant about using the “shopping cart” for a business you know nothing about.
+You may use your credit card to buy things from a major retailer’s website but be hesitant about using the “shopping cart” for an online business you know nothing about.
 However, data breaches happen with the big companies too.

 Who we are